mropert/mropert.github.io/_posts/2018-01-06-simplifying_build-part2.md

 Some of you will probably remark that this looks a lot like `libtool` and you would be right.
 There are similiarities, except that here we handle more C++ specificities and try to work with all compilers and platforms, not only the GNU ones.
-Also, we only concerns ourselves with compiler invocation, while `libtool` also handles install and other things we prefer to leave to the build system.
+Also, we only concern ourselves with compiler invocation, while `libtool` also handles install and other things we prefer to leave to the build system.

 ### One more step towards a portable C++ ecosystem